brewaa/stellar-checkout/README.md

   	type: String,
   	required: false
   },
+  memo: {   // A field to record additional data related to a payment.
+E.g. OrderID, UserID (Truncated to 28 characters)
+    type: String,
+    required: true
+  },
   onSubmit: {		// Submit handler executed after a completing a transaction.
 Has access to error and payment data
   	type: function,
   	required: false